MycroftAI/documentation/docs/skill-development/voight-kampff/test-steps.md

 }
 ```

-where config and value keys can be inserted in the Given line resulting in patching the config with the contents of PATCH.
+The `config` and `value` keys from this JSON object can then be inserted in the Given Step.
+The Mycroft configuration will then be patched with the contents of `PATCH`.

-A real life example file with the configs "unit system" and "location"
+Let's look at a real life example file with the configs "unit system" and "location"

 ```json
 {